 Russian Speakers Imitate Art In A Time Of Coronavirus Confinement On Facebook

-A Russian art project intended to ward off quarantine blues has become a viral sensation on Facebook, as pent-up Russian speakers from across the globe reenact paintings to pass the time amid the coronavirus pandemic.
+A Russian art project intended to ward off the lockdown blues has become a viral sensation on Facebook as pent-up Russian speakers from across the globe reenact paintings to pass the time amid the coronavirus pandemic.

 Called Izoizolyacia — roughly meaning "Art Isolation" — the Facebook group says it's for people with "limited movement and unlimited fantasy."
-It invites members to recreate masterworks, but with one important restriction of its own: use only what you have at home.
+It invites members to re-create masterworks but with one important restriction of its own: Use only what you have at home.

-In little over a month, the community has grown to more than half a million members.
+In little over a month, the community has grown to more than a half-million members.
 Using household items, food, raided wardrobes and a familiar Russian-inflected sense of irony, members have produced dizzyingly creative remakes of everything from European masterpieces to Soviet agitprop and coronavirus-influenced memes.

 The project started with a few friends in Moscow looking to entertain each other as the city began enforcing self-isolation rules as the virus took hold in April.